Fundación Ortiz Gurdian (FOG)

 Women found to have breast cancer receive comprehensive treatment including surgery, chemotherapy, hormone therapy, and radiotherapy.
 Women found to have precancerous lesions of the cervix undergo treatment of the lesions, saving their lives.
 Austin Samaritans helps fund the cervical cancer screening and treatment program at FOG, and one other medical clinic in Managua – Clinica Manna Project International.

 Once women complete their treatment they are encouraged by FOG to enroll in classes to learn to become Promotoras (Promoters/Recruiters.)
 As Promotoras, they spread the word in their communities and families and encourage women to be screened for these two types of cancer.
+These same women help distribute the bono saludos (coupons enabling a woman to have a free screening for breast and cervical cancer at the FOG clinic.) and organize transportations for groups of women from other cities to come to the clinic in Managua for screening.
 FOG also works with groups in outlying communities to bring women in for screening and required treatment.
 Six such groups come to the clinic each month.
 In addition, members of a strong women’s cancer support group at FOG often provide a room for patients from outside Managua.
 FOG has initiated a three-year empowerment program which they offer to their patients.
-It is in its eighth year and is being well received.
+It is in its ninth year and is being well received.